eco-community/voting-captcha-bot/README.md

 # EcoVotingCaptchaBot

+Bot which is able to protect voting contest from spammer abuse

 # Creating a bot token
 1. Go to https://discord.com/developers/applications and click "New Application" Enter the name of the application, this name will not appear anywhere